rowanwalker96/interfacial_potential/README.md

 ## Dependencies
 The dependencies needed to run the code contained in the Jupyter notebooks can most easily be installed with conda:
 `conda create -n my_env -c conda-forge mdanalysis=1.1 pytim openmm nglview notebook dask`

+The openmm package is only needed to analyse simulations involving water described by the AMOEBA14 water model.
+The dask package is sometimes used to perform analysis of simulation trajectories in parallel.

 If nglview does not not display run these commands from a terminal: